 We also occasionally compete with in-house IT departments, smaller vertically-focused IT service providers and local IT service providers based in the geographic areas where we compete.
+For instance on the millennial enablement side, we often compete with established digital services firms like SapientNitro, as well as smaller vendors that compete on the basis of local presence, pricing and niche solutions/ capabilities.

 We expect additional competition from offshore IT outsourcing firms in emerging locations such as Eastern Europe, Latin America and China, offshore IT service providers with facilities in less expensive geographies within India and lower cost, near shore centers established by our competitors to provide accelerated staffing alternatives at competitive pricing.